March 8 is International Womens Day

 Violence against Women

 Each year, 3 million women in Britain experience rape, domestic violence, stalking or other violence.
 The Map of Gaps project, undertaken in partnership with the End Violence Against Women coalition has mapped the availability of services for women who have experienced violence.
 It has found that one in four local authority areas provide no specialised support services in their area for women who experience violence and that a woman's access to crucial support is vastly influenced by where she lives.
-A follow up report in May 2009 revealed that the situation remains worrying - for more information, see the Key Findings from Map of Gaps 2.
+A follow up report in May 2009 revealed that the situation remains worrying.

 Pathways into politics: Diversity in political representation